a-paxton/perception-memory-coordination/perception-memory-coordination.md

     number_sections: yes
 ---

-This R markdown provides the basis for our manuscript, "Interpersonal coordination in perception and memory" (Paxton, Morgan, Suchow, & Griffiths, *in preparation*).
+This R markdown provides the data preparation for our manuscript, "Interpersonal coordination in perception and memory" (Paxton, Morgan, Suchow, & Griffiths, *in preparation*).

-To run these analyses from scratch, you will need the following files:
+To run this from scratch, you will need the following files:

 * `./data/`: Contains experimental data.
 All data for included dyads are freely available in the OSF repository for the project: `https://osf.io/8fu7x/`.
 * `./supplementary-code/required_packages-pmc.r`: Installs required libraries, if they are not already installed. **NOTE**: This should be run *before* running this script.